VISIONAI/VMXdocs/docs/index.md

 For information on installing docker please see the [Docker Documentation](https://docs.docker.com/installation/#installation)

-If you choose to use install VMX on a Linux machine without using Docker, please refer to our Dockerfile to see the required packages and libraries.
+If you choose to install VMX on a Linux machine without Docker, please refer to our Dockerfiles to see the required packages and libraries.

 ### boot2docker